 Lennar (LEN) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the homebuilder had gained 9.29% over the past month, outpacing the Construction sector's gain of 6.13% and the S&P 500's gain of 2.99% in that time.
+Heading into today, shares of the homebuilder had gained 4.22% over the past month, lagging the Construction sector's gain of 7.33% and outpacing the S&P 500's gain of 4.17% in that time.

-Wall Street will be looking for positivity from LEN as it approaches its next earnings report date.
+LEN will be looking to display strength as it nears its next earnings release, which is expected to be October 2, 2019.
 In that report, analysts expect LEN to post earnings of $1.32 per share.
 This would mark a year-over-year decline of 5.71%.
 Our most recent consensus estimate is calling for quarterly revenue of $5.52 billion, down 2.64% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.32 per share and revenue of $21.63 billion.
-These totals would mark changes of -16.22% and +5.16%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.32 per share and revenue of $21.63 billion, which would represent changes of -16.22% and +5.16%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for LEN.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for LEN.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.17% higher within the past month.
-LEN is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.17% higher.
+LEN is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note LEN's current valuation metrics, including its Forward P/E ratio of 10.15.
-This represents a discount compared to its industry's average Forward P/E of 10.16.
+Looking at its valuation, LEN is holding a Forward P/E ratio of 9.98.
+This represents a discount compared to its industry's average Forward P/E of 10.35.

-Meanwhile, LEN's PEG ratio is currently 1.18.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Building Products - Home Builders was holding an average PEG ratio of 1.26 at yesterday's closing price.
+It is also worth noting that LEN currently has a PEG ratio of 1.16.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Building Products - Home Builders industry currently had an average PEG ratio of 1.19 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.